-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 - Jim Hagedorn

-Jim Hagedorn, a former US Treasury official and conservative blogger, is taking his third run for the seat.
+Jim Hagedorn, a former US Treasury official and conservative blogger, is making his fourth run for this seat, and is the endorsed candidate a second straight time.
 He lost to Rep. Tim Walz in 2014 and 2016.

 From: Blue Earth